-The Canadian Society for the Study of Higher Education (CSSHE) will hold its annual conference at the University of Calgary 29 – 31 May 2016 (pre-conference on 28 May 2016) within the Congress of the Humanities and Social Sciences.
-Website for registration, accommodation, delegate services is congress2016.ca.
+The Canadian Society for the Study of Higher Education (CSSHE) will hold its annual conference at Ryerson University 28 – 30 May 2017 (pre-conference on 27 May 2017) within the Congress of the Humanities and Social Sciences.
+Website for registration, accommodation, delegate services is congress2017.ca.

 Click here to stay up to date on news about CSSHE 2016 conference from UCalgary